user-of-relativity/CNN-artificial-impedance-cardiography/README.md

 # CNN-artificial-impedance-cardiography

 The code for the convolutional neural network regarding the article 'Cross Entropy Learning for Aortic Pathology Classification of
-Multi-Sensor Impedance Cardiography Signals' will be posted in a couple of days.
-There are still some comments missing in the code.
+Multi-Sensor Impedance Cardiography Signals'.

+All rights reserved.

+For personal use only.

+If you have some questions, just write a comment.